Extractive Explanations for Interpretable Text Ranking: Experimental Setup

 \subsection{Baselines and Competitors}

-Since prior studies \cite{lin_emnlp_2019,macavaney2019contextualized:bertir:mpi} already established the effectiveness of contextual neural rankers over non-contextual ones, we consider the following three recent contextual language model based rankers as our baselines:

-\textbf{\doclabel} \cite{dai_sigir_2019} splits the documents into into passages of 150 words with an overlap of 75 words between consecutive passages and considers 30 passages (first, last and 28 random passages).
+Since prior studies~\cite{yilmaz2019cross,macavaney2019cedr} already established the effectiveness of contextual neural rankers over non-contextual ones, we consider the following contextual language model-based rankers as our baselines: \begin{enumerate} \item \textbf{\doclabeled}~\cite{dai2019deeper} splits the documents into passages of 150 words with an overlap of 75 words between consecutive passages and considers 30 passages (first, last and 28 random passages).
 The relevance label of a query-document pair is then transferred to each of its query-passage pairs.
-This setup is used to train the models with passage-level annotation, and finally, passage level scores are aggregated to come up with document level score during inference.

-\textbf{\senlabel} \cite{lin_emnlp_2019} is a BERT based transfer model trained on MS MARCO and Microblog\footnote{We only consider MS MARCO to ensure a fair comparison.} to compute the scores of query-sentence pairs.
-The query-document level score and the top-three query-sentences score are taken into account to compute the final relevance score of that query-document pair.
+This setup is used to train the models with passage-level annotation, and finally, passage-level scores are aggregated to come up with document-level scores during inference. \item \textbf{\berts}~\cite{yilmaz2019cross} is a BERT-based transfer model trained on MS MARCO and Microblog\footnote{We only consider MS MARCO to ensure a fair comparison.} to compute the scores of query-sentence pairs.
+The query-document level score and the top-three query-sentences score are taken into account to compute the final relevance score of that query-document pair. \item \textbf{\bertcls}~\cite{nogueira2019passage} uses a vanilla BERT model to rank the documents, which are truncated to 512 tokens. \end{enumerate} Additionally, the first-stage retrieval model, the query likelihood model~\cite{lavrenko2017relevance}, is also considered as a ranking baseline.